Overview

 - Install uv.
 This makes it possible to run

-relace-mcp-serverwithout any additional Python environment setup viauvx.
+relace-mcp-serverwithout any additional Python environment setup viauvx. - Install ripgrep.
+This is what enables our

 Installation